 Orders

-- Order number, Order date
+- Order number and creation date

-- Customer
+- Customer or guest details

 -

-- Discount code, Discount type
+- Discount code and type

-- Discount Value
+- Discount value

-- Minimum purchase amount
+- Minimum purchase requirements

 -